RKHashmani/Hybrid-CNN-Tutorials/README.md

-# IVMER-QCNN
+# Hybrid CNN Tutorials
-Practice Repo for IVMER Undergrads
+Repo populated with custom tasks to help people learn how to design neural networks.